saldanya/singular_cover/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Further work

+It would has been great, but I dind't have time to do it, to use ng-template/ng-container to dinamically change the list-item layout.
+That's for sure a better approach than displaying the price depending on the configuration.
+Also is good to have unit tests for everything, but I focused on a better app architecture and component reuse than on testing, but I work with e2e and unit testing on my daily work.

+Themeing could have been more standard alse, re-using sass vars, for example.
+Or with a more complex structure.

+Modal could have be done in another way to avoid to have it on the DOM, but in terms on time, it couldn't be done.
+It could have been done like the notification component that uses the factory pattern to creat components on the vrc.

+There ara a lot of things that can be improved or revised.
+But for a test I think is pretty ok.